NordicHPC/sonar/roadmap.md

 - All machine-specific stuff should be in config files in [YAML format](https://en.wikipedia.org/wiki/YAML).
 - Config folder/files and output files should be possible to specify by command line arguments.
 - Usage of Slurm should be possible to specify by command line argument.
+- We should have a (rough) plan on how long we should keep files and how and when to clean old files.

 ### Python-specific